 Our sustainable farm

-We have a sustainable solution on our farm consisting of harvested rainwater and use of a natural well in our garden.
-We raise this using a solar-powered pump into tanks before releasing the tank valves and allowing gravity to route the water through our irrigation pipes.
+We have a sustainable solution on our farm consisting use of a natural well in our garden.
+We pump the water into tanks before releasing the tank valves and allowing gravity to route the water through our irrigation pipes.

 Water and Irrigation